Sundays to Friday: 10:00 – 17:30

 The unity of the project is joined by the diversity of styles.
 The initial project was not finished, of which only part is preserved, because in 1842 the cloister and the monks' cells were destroyed.
 The monastery was inhabited until 1835.
 Today it is considered an Asset of Cultural Interest and a Historic-Artistic Monument.

-The monastery of the Cartuja de Granada is accessed through a plateresque style doorway, made by Juan Garcia de Pradas in the sixteenth century.
+The Carthusian Monastery of Granada is accessed through a plateresque style doorway, made by Juan Garcia de Pradas in the sixteenth century.
 The cover is formed by a semicircular arch, which houses a niche with an image of the Virgin.
 A large courtyard of Granada cobblestones is located inside with a wide staircase that leads to the entrance of the church.

 The church has three access doors, one dedicated to the faithful and the other two for monks and laymen, which communicate with the cloister.
 The door located at the foot has a neoclassical doorway, with a semicircular arch, framed by Ionic columns and on the entablature a niche with an image of St. Bruno.